 The REIQ Terms of Contract for Residential Lots in a Community Titles Scheme (Pages 7-17) Fifteenth Edition Contain the Terms of this Contract.
 SPECIAL CONDITIONS SETTLEMENT Settlement Date: ← or any later date for settlement in accordance with clauses 6.2, 6.3, 10.5, 11.4 or any other provision of this Contract.
 WARNING: The Settlement Date as stated may change.
 Read clauses 6.2, 6.3, 10.5 and 11.4.
 If you require settlement on a particular date, seek legal advice prior to signing.
 Place for Settlement: ← If Brisbane is inserted, or this is not completed, this is a reference to Brisbane CBD.
 SIGNATURES The contract may be subject to a 5 business day statutory cooling-off period.
 A termination penalty of 0.25% of the purchase price applies if the Buyer terminates the contract during the statutory cooling-off period.
 It is recommended the Buyer obtain an independent property valuation and independent legal advice about the contract and his or her cooling-off rights, before signing.
-Buyer: Witness: Witness: Buyer: By placing my signature above, I warrant that I am the Buyer named in (Note: No witness is required if the Buyer signs using an the Reference Schedule or authorised by the Buyer to sign.
-Electronic Signature)
+Buyer: Witness: Witness: (Note: No witness is required if the Buyer signs using an Electronic Signature)